flaschmurphy/sdc_term_3_proj_1/README.md

 what is of most interest is the position in the lane, which is equivalent to the distance from the center of the road given any specified lane width, and the total amount of road traveled.
 These values are denoted `d` and `s` respectively.
-Using this coordinate system, one can imaging the road as a straight line and the lane position as a point to the left or right of that line at a right angle.
+Using this coordinate system, one can image the road as a straight line and the lane position as a point to the left or right of that line at a right angle.
 Changing lane is then a simple matter of changing the `d` value to match the desired lane.
 When the time comes to actuate the car,